Kitten Rescued After Running Across 60 Freeway, Getting Stuck in Engine Compartment of Car in Diamond Bar Area

 An off-duty sheriff's lieutenant, his wife and a good Samaritan helped rescue a kitten after he ran through traffic on the 60 Freeway in the Diamond Bar area and then got stuck in the engine compartment of a stopped vehicle, the Los Angeles County Sheriff's Department said Wednesday.

 Lt.
-Min Dinh, a 31-year veteran of the department, and his wife, retired sheriff’s Lt.
-Jenny Ha, were driving on the westbound 60 near the Grand Avenue exit on Sunday when they saw a woman sitting on a blanket in the emergency lane.
-The couple pulled over to help, according to a sheriff’s news release.
+Min Dinh, a 31-year veteran of the department, and his wife, retired sheriff's Lt.
+Jenny Ha, were driving home from church on the westbound 60 near the Grand Avenue exit on Sunday when they saw a woman sitting on a blanket in the emergency lane.
+The couple pulled over to help with what they thought was a disabled vehicle, Dinh said.

-The woman, Cathy Chang, told them that she saw a kitten running across the freeway and immediately stopped her vehicle.
+But the woman, Cathy Chang, told them that she saw a kitten running across the freeway and immediately stopped her vehicle.

-Dramatic dash camera video released by the Sheriff’s Department on Facebook showed the feline narrowly avoid getting struck as he darted across the freeway.
+Dramatic dash camera video from Chang's car released by the Sheriff's Department on Facebook showed the feline narrowly avoid getting struck as he darted across the freeway.

 After navigating safely to the right shoulder, the cat ran under Chang's car and into the engine, she said.